Town Tavern

 The Town Tavern was a jazz club in Toronto, Ontario that operated from 1949 to 1971.
 The club was one of the city's preeminent jazz venues and a regular performance venue for pianist Oscar Peterson.

 History

 The Town Tavern was located in the McDonald & Willson Building at 16 Queen Street E, which was built in 1909 and was designed by architect John Francis Brown (1866–1942).

 Owned by Sam Berger, the Town Tavern was one of Toronto's busiest jazz clubs throughout the 1950s and 1960s.
 In July 1958, Oscar Peterson recorded a live album on the Verve label from the Tavern, featuring his then trio composed of Herb Ellis and Ray Brown.
-The building in which the Tavern operated has since been demolished.
+The venue closed in 1972.
+The building in which the Tavern operated was later demolished, and remained a vacant lot until the current office building, 2 Queen Street East, was completed in 2003.